-All units and planning will be recorded and available on Google docs.
+All units and planning will be recorded and available on the electronic planner

 RECORDING OF INFORMATION

 The transferring of relevant information will be recorded on eTap.
 Information will include: relevant personal student information, diagnostic results and other national testing information such as AsTTle, PATs and STAR.